How do external traits relate to a person’s inner world?

 How can hair and makeup styling make a difference in a person’s life?

 I like to think that it’s not so much the hair and makeup, but the connection between the artist/stylist that gives our clients an uplifting, positive experience.
 That goes beyond hair and makeup.
 My favorite part of my job is letting someone truly see their outer potential.

 What is the main purpose or mission of Nicole Christine Styling?
 How

 do you keep “purpose” at the center of your day-to-day work?

-we are truly the only ones who see them.
+My main purpose is making others feel and look their best, to help people see themselves with love.
+Too often, we point out all our faults or flaws, when we are truly the only ones who see them.
 We are so hard on ourselves.
 I keep

 This Is My Story

 Nicole Saavedra is the founder of Nicole Christine Styling LLC, where she helps unlock inner potential with outer transformations.
 Focusing on makeup artistry, hairstyling, and skincare, Nicole uses quality products to style her clients for special occasions such as weddings, work functions, anniversary parties, and professional photo sessions.
 Operating since 2012, Nicole Christine Styling has won several awards and accolades, including the Couples’ Choice Award from Wedding Wire, the Editor’s Choice Award from Wedding Rule, and a recent “Best of” Award for makeup artistry from the City of Milwaukee.
 Recently, the company has added a high-quality, proprietary skincare and cosmetic

 line.
 NCS Skin Care

 Nicole is passionate about her work and aims to infuse her clients with the confidence to let their inner beauty shine.